benma/benma.github.io/_posts/2020-11-05-multisig-xpubs-verification.md

 ![Trezor xpubs verification](/assets/img/trezor_xpubs.gif)

-However, it does not indicate which of the xpubs belongs to the Trezor itself.
-More problematic is that the xpubs are hidden behind the QR-code, which in my opinion is not discoverable.
+Problematic is that the xpubs are hidden behind the QR-code, which in my opinion is not discoverable.
 I fear that due to this, next to no Trezor user makes use of this important feature.

 The Coldcard shows them during the setup of a multisig account.